bxparks/AceTime/USER_GUIDE.md

 * [HelloSystemClock](examples/HelloSystemClock/)
     * demo program of `SystemClock`
 * [HelloSystemClockCoroutine](examples/HelloSystemClockCoroutine/)
-    * same as `SystemClock` but using AceRoutine coroutines
+    * same as `HelloSystemClock` but using AceRoutine coroutines
 * [CommandLineClock](examples/CommandLineClock/)
     * a clock with a DS3231 RTC chip, an NTP client, and using the serial port for receiving commands and printing results, useful for debugging